 What Muscles Do Cable Overhead Tricep Extensions Work?

 Primary muscles involved in cable overhead tricep extensions:

-- Triceps Brachii: The name triceps is due to the fact that these muscles are composed of three muscle strands (the long, medial, and lateral heads).
+- Triceps Brachii: The name triceps is because these muscles are composed of three muscle strands (the long, medial, and lateral heads).
 It specifically targets the long head of the tricep.
-Triceps are involved in forearm and elbow extension, helping extend or straighten the elbow.
-They are also involved in shoulder adduction and extension, helping pull the arms down.
+The triceps are involved in forearm and elbow extension, helping extend or straighten the elbow.
+They also involve shoulder adduction and extension, helping pull the arms down.
 Additionally, the triceps help to stabilize the shoulder joint.
 Overhead tricep extensions target all three heads of the muscle, especially the long head.